dizhaung/logzilla.github.io/_posts/2017-04-11-Current-opensource-logging.md

 summary: There is a lot of discussions around open source logging software recently.
 Its not free.
 ---

-# Current open source logging considerations
+# Opensource Logging Solutions Are Not Free

 ### By: Mark Wheat on April 11, 2017